eyosido/ParamCopy/README.md

 The plugin will be installed on your user space (on Windows this is (user home)\Documents\Adobe\Adobe Substance 3D Designer\python\sduserplugins) and enabled in the Plugin Manager.
 You may disable/enable it in the Plugin Manager at any time.
 The plugin creates a ParamCopy menu in the application’s top menu as well as a toolbar in newly created/opened graph.

-# Build
-To build the .sdplugin file from source, please follow the [procedure](https://substance3d.adobe.com/documentation/sddoc/packaging-plugins-182257149.html) mentioned in the Substance 3D Designer documentation.

 # Upgrade
 If upgrading from a previous version of the plugin, the latter must first be deleted from the user space, on Windows this is: